aclaudio123/Selenium-web-app-automation/README.md

 `pip install -r requirements.txt`

-For the chrome driver, you can add it to environment variable or copy and paste it into a package and the relative path.
+For the chrome driver, you can add it to environment variable or copy and paste it into a package and then use the relative path.

 ## Running the tests